hongweilibran/claustrum_multi_view/ReadMe.md

-### This is a tutorial on Automatic Segmentation of the claustrum in MR images using deep learning.
+# This is a tutorial on Automatic Segmentation of the claustrum in MR images using deep learning.

-# test your dataset
+### Test your dataset

 <br />